How To Add A Link Section To WordPress

 (Quick Edit)

-Replace the category name ‘Blogroll’ with a more suitable name (e.g. ‘Recommended’, ‘XYZ Sites’ etc).
+Replace the link category name ‘Blogroll’ with a name more suitable to your purposes (e.g. ‘Recommended’, ‘Our Sponsors’ etc).

 You can add/edit the category description